e-zeke-iel/e-zeke-iel.github.io/_posts/2026-04-23-welcome-to-jekyll.markdown

   - Bosnia and Hergoslavia was to be autonomous
   - Russia would gain Romanian Bessarabia, territory in the Caucasus, and a large indemity
   - This treaty upset the balance of power and angered the rest of Europe
-- 1878, Summer // Meeting at Berlin to reconsider San Stefano
+- 1878, Summer // Congress at Berlin to reconsider San Stefano
   - Led by Bismarck
   - Serbia and Montenegro was to remain independent
   - Russia kept Kars, Batum, Bessarabia